waleedahmed90/ThMS/README.md

 An Implementation of FairDiv Algorithm for Fair Distribution of Goods among the Agents

-The code is a part of an ongoing project being led by Dr. Abhijnan Chakraborty (MPI-SWS) and Dr. Arpita Biswas Indian Institute of Science.
+The code is a part of an ongoing project being led by Dr. Abhijnan Chakraborty (MPI-SWS) and Dr. Arpita Biswas (Indian Institute of Science)
 Domain Under Consideration is FAIRNESS IN ONLINE RECOMMENDER SYSTEMS and the present project falls under a broader category of HUMAN CENTERED MACHINE LEARNING